 - Hanyuu and Yuki's linked hands would have prevented anyone watching from the doorway from seeing Kyon's "most interesting areas" in Kyon: Big Damn Hero.

 - In a Girls und Panzer fan comic◊, Saori and Hana's panties are obscured by Miho's hands, and Katyusha's are obscured by Nonna's head.

 - A My Little Pony: Equestria Girls fan comic has nude-pony-turned-clothed-human Twilight Sparkle going to school au naturel.
 She's talking with Rarity in the cafeteria and her nudity is obscured by trays of food.

 Films — Animation

-- The title character of 2007's CG-animated Beowulf fights the monster Grendel in the altogether, with his goods blocked from view by his leg, a sword, smoke and a table, among other things.
-Grendel's mother (voice, face and rendered body of Angelina Jolie) is "clothed" in weird gold water... stuff.
+- The title character of 2007's CG-animated Beowulf fights the monster Grendel in the altogether, with his goods blocked from view by (among other things) a conveniently placed sword embedded in the table he is striding across to make his entrance.
+Grendel's mother (voice, face and rendered body of Angelina Jolie) is "clothed" in weird gold water... ''stuff''.